-Without this testimony, my life as a writer - or my life, period -would not have become what it is: that of a witness who believes he has a moral obligation to try to prevent the enemy from enjoying one last victory by allowing his crimes to be erased from human memory.
+Without this testimony, my life as a writer - or my life, period would not have become what it is: that of a witness who believes he has a moral obligation to try to prevent the enemy from enjoying one last victory by allowing his crimes to be erased from human memory.

-I have devoted much time to explore indifference, and again I came to a conclusion that the peril threatening human kind today is indifference even more than hatred.

-There are more people who are indifferent than there are people who hate, hate is an action, Hate takes time, hate takes energy, and even it demands sacrifices.

-Indifference is nothing, but indifference to hatred is encouraging hatred and is justifying hatred, so what we must do I mean you peers and mine is fight indifference.
+I have devoted much time to explore indifference, and again I came to a conclusion that the peril threatening humankind today is indifference even more than hatred.
+There are more people who are indifferent than there are people who hate.
+Hate is an action.
+Hate takes time.
+Hate takes energy.
+And even it demands sacrifices.
+Indifference is nothing, but indifference to hatred is encouraging hatred and is justifying hatred.
+So what we must do... is fight indifference.

-I was convinced that hatred among nations and among people perished in Auschwitz it didn't, the victims died but the haters are still here, new ones.
-Day in day out week after week and year after year, people kill each other.
-And so often I say to myself really what are we doing on this planet we are, we are passing the message as well as we can.
+I was convinced that hatred among nations and among people perished in Auschwitz.
+It didn't.
+The victims died but the haters are still here, new ones.
+Day in, day out, week after week, and year after year, people kill each other.
+And so often I say to myself, really, what are we doing on this planet?
+We are passing the message as well as we can.

 Communicating our fears, our hopes.